 the type of activity.

+For more information see CFPA European Guideline No 5:2016 F.

 Design

 A guidance sign shall be rectangular or square in shape.
 The sign shall have a green background with white symbols.

 In dark premises, e.g. premises situated in a basement storey or premises without daylighting, it is recommended that the guidance sign be provided with emergency lighting.
 The emergency lighting shall function for as long as national regulations require.